Almaden station

-Almaden was a light rail station on the Santa Clara Valley Transportation Authority (VTA) light rail system.
-This station was the southern terminus of VTA's Ohlone/Chynoweth–Almaden line, popularly known as the Almaden Shuttle.
+Almaden station is a disused light rail station on the VTA light rail system.
+This station was formerly the southern terminus of VTA's Ohlone/Chynoweth–Almaden line, popularly known as the Almaden Shuttle.

 Location

 Almaden station is located near Winfield Boulevard and Coleman south of Blossom Hill in southern San Jose, California.
-It consists of an island platform, but only one of the two tracks were used in service.
+It consists of an island platform, but only one of the two tracks was used in service.

 History

+First opened in 1991, the station had ongoing issues with extremely low ridership levels which led to its eventual closure in 2019.

 This location was once home to a large lumber company and was the southern terminus of the Southern Pacific Railroad's "Lick Branch," which was abandoned in 1981.
-The station was closed on December 27, 2019, when the light rail was replaced by a bus service.
+The station was closed on December 27, 2019, when light rail service was replaced by bus service.